 I know

+very little of the facts, particulars or legalities of that case.
+Likewise I’m informed only by public news reports of similar cases of involving repenting whistleblowers.
+So, I shouldn’t judge them.
+However, I must express my concern over our apparent overall distaste for whistleblowers.
+It’s unfortunate that we Americans are taught not to tattle, squeal on friends or bad mouth a brother.
+Damn, that’s bad news for an inventor!
 Inventors are easy prey for unscrupulous people.
 We’re emotionally attached to a great idea.
 We love to hear how wonderful our widget is, and how successful it will become.
 Naturally, we welcome unsolicited interest and assistance from others.
 We imagine such great rewards.
 Our invested time and money become justified, necessary and often encouraged by new found friends.

 But, responding to assistance for product development often places our name on a suspicious mailing list.
 Enthusiastic product promoters appear from nowhere.
 Inventors become bombarded by golden opportunities promising likely profit.
 If our patent is issued, we're mailed personal congratulations from unfamiliar marketers - and it appears long before the official USPTO announcement arrives.
 The inventor is promised a means of marketing, mass distribution and corporate presentations.
 We hear bragged abilities and promised results to encourage the next payment plateau.
 Actual results are always anticipated if not assured.
 Meanwhile more funds are requested.
 Novice inventors have particular trouble telling the good guys from the bad.
 No-one needs a whistleblower more!